tsroten/fcache/docs/_build/html/_sources/usage.txt

     >>> print cache.get("norwegian")
     None

 Data can be set to expire after a certain amount of seconds.
 By setting data to expire in *30* seconds, you can fetch the data anytime in the next 30 seconds; after that, the data will return as ``None``.
-We used the :func:`time.sleep` function to wait 30 seconds so that the data would expire.
+In this example, we used the :func:`time.sleep` function to wait 30 seconds so that the data would expire.

 Invalidate Data
 ---------------